-If you haven’t started preparing yet, it is definitely time to pay attention, become informed, and get as prepared as you can for what’s coming.
+If you haven’t started preparing yet, it is definitely time to pay attention, and to become informed for what’s coming.
 In case you weren’t aware, here’s how things are measuring up in other parts of the world:

 Financial stocks are already crashing across Europe.
 Italy, Greece, and Spain are currently experiencing a devastating meltdown of banks.
 France is in decline and Germany’s central bank is in trouble too.